Patients with sleep apnea tend to snore and have difficulty sleeping soundly, which can affect nearly every aspect of their life.

-OSA is the most common type of the disorder, and can often be managed with a customized mouth guard.
-During OSA, soft tissue sags and partially or fully blocks your airway and prevents you from breathing normally.
-If left untreated, it can lead to serious health conditions, such as increased risk of developing heart disease and stroke.
+Obstructive sleep apnea is caused by an obstructed airway and can interrupt your sleep several times throughout the night.
+This is the most common type of the disorder, and can often be managed with a customized mouth guard.
+When patients have obstructive sleep apnea, the soft tissue sags and partially or fully blocks your upper airway and prevents you from breathing normally.

-Patients with sleep apnea are generally unaware that they have it until a spouse or significant other notices their loved one snoring and gasping for air after cessations of breathing.
+Patients with sleep apnea are generally unaware that they have it until a spouse or significant other notices their loved one snoring and gasping for air after pauses in their breathing.
 Symptoms are easily mistaken for other problems and include:

 - Loud snoring